zediogoviana/ethcule-poirot/README.md

 ## Future Development Ideas

 - [ ] Add Tests using [Mox](https://hexdocs.pm/mox/Mox.html) to interact with the Blockscout API and Neo4j.
-- [ ] Create an Adapter for the `AddressExplorer` to work with different APIs or even an Ethereum Node.
+- [ ] Create an Adapter for the `AddressExplorer` to work with different APIs and/or an Ethereum Node.
+- [ ] Create an Adapter for `Neo4J.Client`.
+This way the project can become agnostic on the underlying database provided that the new adapter specifies the Graph structure to be used.
+With it, we could explore SmartContracts in particular, and just use the project as tooling.
 - [ ] Request more transactions per wallet, using the GraphQL cursors provided by Blockscout API.
 - [ ] Create a scheduler to pick from the `remaining` pool of addresses and set a concurrency number.
 [Poolboy](https://elixirschool.com/en/lessons/misc/poolboy) for reference.
 - [ ] Differentiate `Pending`, `ERROR`, and `OK` transactions.
 Maybe different relationships.
 (For now, a solution is to use "conditional styling" for relationships in `Neo4J Bloom`.)